 Update your browser for more security, speed and the best experience on this site.

 We understand that giving up your Golden Retriever is a very difficult decision.
-Dogs are relinquished to RAGOM for many reasons including medical or behavioral issues that the family cannot address.
+Dogs are relinquished to RAGOM for many reasons, including medical or behavioral issues.
 Some dogs are strays or transferred from animal shelters.

-Regardless of how a Golden Retriever comes into RAGOM, we are committed to finding a loving family and home where the dog can spend the rest of its life.
-You can be confident that through our rigorous adoption process, the dogs in our program are placed with carefully screened adopters who match the dog’s personality, activity level, and training needs.
+Regardless of how a dog comes into RAGOM, we are committed to finding a loving family and home where the dog can spend the rest of its life.
+With our rigorous adoption process, dogs in our program are placed with carefully screened applicants that match the dog’s personality and needs.

-All dogs that enter RAGOM are cared for by loving foster homes, where they are treated as one of the family.
-And although each dog undergoes a wellness exam, we ask that your dog be current on all immunizations and have a current test for heartworm and internal parasites.
+All RAGOM dogs are cared for by loving foster homes, where they are treated as one of the family.

 RAGOM will consider dogs that are: